adamwajahat/somewhereinGaza/README.md

-"As I cut each of the captures into 9 squares in GIMP, I thought how much of these places that are now on my screen are left"
+"As I cut each of the captures into 9 squares..., I thought how much of these places that are now on my screen are left"

 <div style="text-align: right;">
     -<a href='https://adamwajahat.github.io/'>Adam Wajahat</a>